| Title: | Vectors Representing Random Variables |

 functions such as matrixStats::weightedMean()

-and matrixStats::colWeightedMeans()
+and matrixStats::colWeightedMeans().

-or is rvec,
+If x or wt or is rvec,

 then an rvec of length 1.
 Otherwise, a scalar.

-for unweighted data
+mad(), var(), sd() for unweighted data

 all have methods for rvecs